BioinfoSupport/rnaseq/README.md

 ```
 data/
   | ref/      folder containing reference genome subdirectories.
-  | | Dd+Mm/  a reference genome folder for _Dictyostelium discoideum_ and _Mycobacterium marinum_.
-Example genome folders can be found in our
+  | | Dd+Mm/  a reference genome folder for _Dictyostelium discoideum_ and _Mycobacterium
+  | |         marinum_.
+Example genome folders can be found in our [`genomes` repository]
-  | |         [`genomes` repository](https://github.com/BioinfoSupport/genomes/releases).
-If you are using a known reference genome, it will be downloaded
+  | |         (https://github.com/BioinfoSupport/genomes/releases).
+If you are using a
-  | |         automatically from the repository.
+  | |         known reference genome, it will be downloaded automatically from this repository.
   | fastq/    folder containing sequenced reads (.fastq.gz)
   | | test/   example FASTQ reads
 src/